chef/chef-web-docs/content/resources/apt_repository/_index.md

   end
   ```

-  **Add the JuJu PPA, grab the key from the keyserver, and add source repo**:
+  **Add the JuJu PPA, grab the key from the Ubuntu keyserver, and add source repo**:

   ```ruby
   apt_repository 'juju' do